 As parents, there’s a desire to see your children grow strong and healthy.
 The same goes when it comes to their oral health.
 While they’re still young, you want to make sure that they get their healthy oral habits down pat.
 And doing so ensures their dental success in the future.

 - Breastfeed when you can.
 Baby bottle tooth decay is something that is very much preventable.
 As long as you clean after your baby every feeding and make sure they don’t have anything sweet in their bottle when they nap, you should be fine.
 However, to be sure, breastfeeding is the way to go in these cases.
 Because the milk bypasses the gums and teeth, there’s less incidence of any nasty tooth decay.

 Teething is a fact of life, particularly in your tots.
-While it isn’t supposed to be painful, it can be a source of discomfort and distress to your little ones.
+While it isn’t necessarily supposed to be painful, it can be a source of discomfort and distress to your little ones.
 This doesn’t have to be the case.
 There are a bunch of quick ways to lessen your child’s discomfort without having to incur further damage.
 Examples include giving them something cold to suck on and something they can safely nibble.
 No sweet stuff, though!
 Healthy oral habits for kids start with the parents.